 Course registration is done online through the Cambridge College website, www.cambridgecollege.edu.
-At the home page, click on Student Information System.
-This system allows enrolled students to register for courses, add and drop courses, and access their academic, student account, and personal information.
+At the home page, click on MyCC Web Portal.
+This system allows enrolled students to register for courses, add and drop courses, and access academic, student account, and personal information.